apache/rocketmq-clients/README.md

 Sometimes you may need to release a version whose bytecode version is 52.0 (Java 8), please add `-P mustang-forbidden` in your command.

+## About logging system

+We use logback as our logging system and redirect log of gRPC to logback as well. to prevent the clash of configuration file while both of rocketmq client and standard logback is introduced in the same project, we shaded a new logback, which using `rocketmq.logback.xml/rocketmq.logback-test.xml/rocketmq.logback.groovy` instead of `logback.xml/logback-test.xml/logback.groovy` as its configuration file.

 ## License

 [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html) Copyright (C) Apache Software Foundation